 Geodetic Reference Frame

-Positions should be referenced to a geodetic reference frame, which can be the realisation of either a global (e.g. ITRF2018, WGS84(G1762)) or a regional (e.g. ETRS89, NAD83) reference frame and their later iterations.
-As there are frequent updates to geodetic reference frames, it is essential that the epoch is recorded for surveys with low positioning uncertainty.
+Positions should be referenced to a geodetic reference frame, which can be the realisation of either a global (e.g. ITRF2018, WGS84(G1762)) or a regional (e.g. ETRF2014, NAD83) reference system. and their later iterations.
+As there are geodetic reference frames which may be dynamic, it is essential that the epoch is recorded for surveys with low positioning uncertainty..

 Since positions are most often referenced in a compound coordinate reference system/frame such as geodetic, geopotential, and height reference system/frame, they can be separated into horizontal and vertical components.